RaccoonOnion/job-scraping/README.md

 * **Link:** [YouTube Video Demo: Check it out!](https://youtu.be/kXQI1XvLFTc)

-*(Please replace the placeholder above with the actual link to your ~2 minute demo video as required by the project description*

 ## Introduction

 This project implements a data ingestion pipeline using Scrapy, MongoDB, Redis, and Docker Compose.
 The goal is to scrape job data from local JSON files, deduplicate items using Redis, store the unique data in a MongoDB database, and provide a script to query the stored data and export it to a CSV file.